The Book of Blam: Theme

 Blam is a convert to Christianity by virtue of his marrying Janja, a non-Jew, which is the reason he is able to avoid persecution, and his feelings of guilt as a survivor—as most of his family perish during the war—is a theme in the book as noted by S. Hargrave.
-Blam is perhaps the only Jewish survivor of the Novi Sad raids.
+Blam is one of the few Jewish survivors of the Novi Sad raids.